 Awards and Recognition

-Weil partners in the New York office won a significant number of accolades throughout 2015 and 2016, in recognition of their leadership, innovation and groundbreaking successes across a variety of practice areas.
+Weil partners in the New York office have been recognized for their leadership, innovation and groundbreaking successes across a variety of practice areas.

-- Six partners were named as Law360 2016 MVPs in November 2016: Michael Aiello (Mergers & Acquisitions), Corey Chivers (Capital Markets), Gary Holtzer (Bankrutpcy), Jeffrey Osterman (Technology), Jonathan Polkes (Securities Litigation) and Diane Sullivan (Trials).
+- Six partners were named as Law360 “MVPs” in November 2016: Corporate Department Chairman Michael Aiello (Mergers & Acquisitions), partner Corey Chivers (Capital Markets), Business Finance & Restructuring Department Co-Chair Gary Holtzer (Bankruptcy), partner Jeffrey Osterman (Technology), Litigation Department Co-Chair Jonathan Polkes (Securities Litigation) and partner Diane Sullivan (Trials).

 Pro Bono Initiatives and Community Service

 Weil has performed hundreds of thousands of hours of pro bono service since our current program was launched in August 2005.
+Weil was named “Best International Firm” for Pro Bono Work by Euromoney Legal Media Group’s Americas Women in Business Law Awards in June 2017.
 In 2016 our program was recognized with awards by Financial Times’ Innovative Lawyers North America Report, the New York State Bar and The National Law Journal.
 Weil received recognition from the Cyrus R. Vance Center for International Justice for its special report on solitary confinement, undertaken on behalf of the United Nations Special Rapporteur on Torture.
 Weil attorneys also received the Cornerstone Award for distinguished service from the Lawyers Alliance for New York for representing LANY in its efforts to obtain records from the New York City Department of Finance related to the Department’s construction of the New York state property tax exemption for charitable organizations.
 The Firm was featured in The Am Law Daily for its significant victory for the East End Eruv Association, and religious freedom in general, in a dispute related to the establishment of an eruv - a symbolic enclosure significant to people of Jewish faith.

 The New York office was also honored with the 2016 Pro Public Award from The Legal Aid Society.
 The Firm has partnered with The Legal Aid Society for many years to offer legal services on a diverse range of matters, including saving homes, representing death row inmates, safeguarding prisoners’ rights, representing families at risk of homelessness in class actions and advising small businesses.
 In addition to our pro bono work, members of the New York office are engaged through support of local organizations including Big Brother Big Sister, PENCIL and the American Cancer Society’s Hope Lodge in New York City.
 Additionally, many partners and staff serve on boards of national and local not-for-profits and charity organizations.